Updates follow immediately below and further down.

-The practical logistical challenges and the financial commitments that would be required over less than a decade are simply out of reach.
+The practical logistical challenges and the financial commitments that would be required to build 16 1000 MW, or larger, nuclear reactors over less than a decade are simply out of reach.
 Why is no one at these media outlets fact checking the prevailing narrative?

 In the interest doing exactly that, I’ve assembled a “reader” of my coverage on the efforts by the Kingdom of Saudi Arabia (KSA) to pursue development of a commercial nuclear energy program.
 For good measure, I’ve also looked at what I see as a somewhat hollow threat to enrich uranium.
-This is something that KSA neither wants, needs, nor can afford.
+This is something that KSA should neither want, need, nor can it afford.

 Here are seven easy to read pieces, no technical background required, that explain why the current mass media narrative about KSA and nuclear energy misses a few crucial facts.
 Coverage on this blog about KSA’s nuclear energy plans began in 2014.
 Since then a lot has happened, but one thing that has emerged is that KSA’s ambitious plans for commercial nuclear reactors or a weapons related enrichment program may not come to pass as long as the price of oil stays low.